• Skip to main content

 Here’s a visual overview of the ingredients required for this gluten-free Irish soda bread recipe.

-(For exact measurements and quantities, please scroll down to the recipe card at the bottom of this post.)
+(For exact measurements, please scroll down to the printable recipe card at the bottom of this post.)

 Ingredient Notes/Substitutions:

-• Gluten-Free All Purpose Flour Blend: I highly recommend using a good quality gluten-free flour blend that is made up of lighter flours and starches such as rice flour, corn starch, potato starch and tapioca starch (this will ensure you get a lighter texture).
+- Gluten-Free Flour Blend: I highly recommend using a good quality gluten-free all-purpose flour blend that is made up of lighter flours and starches such as rice flour, corn starch, potato starch and tapioca starch (this will ensure you get a lighter texture).
 I do NOT recommend using a flour blend that includes heavier flours such as garbanzo bean flour as that will result in a denser final texture.

-• Xanthan Gum: Xanthan gum is the replacement for gluten in gluten-free flours.
+- Xanthan Gum: Xanthan gum is the replacement for gluten in gluten-free flours.
 If your gluten-free flour blend does not include xanthan gum, make sure to include this in the mixture.

-• Baking Powder: I like adding a bit of baking powder to help the dough rise a little more.
+- Baking Powder: I like adding a bit of baking powder to help the dough rise a little more.
 If you are Celiac or have gluten intolerances, make sure you use certified gluten-free baking powder.

-• Lemon Juice: In this case, lemon juice is required as an acid to react with baking soda to form bubbles of air that will create the leavening effect.
+- Lemon Juice: In this case, lemon juice is required as an acid to react with baking soda to form bubbles of air that will create the leavening effect.
 If you don’t have lemon juice, you can also use another acid such as apple cider vinegar or white vinegar in equal quantities.

 How to Make Irish Soda Bread